graalpurity/PyCraft/README.md

 You can download this cheat through the source code and compile it yourself, or you can download a compiled version [here](https://www.youtube.com/watch?v=BjDebmqFRuc&ab_channel=MrMeme)

 # Error handling
-Before you open up an issue ticket talking about your source error make sure you do the following Add these references: `Bunifu, VAMEMORY`.
+Before you open up an issue ticket talking about your source error make sure you do the following.
+Add these references: `Bunifu, VAMEMORY`.
 If that does not solve your issues, open an issue ticket and post screenshots of the error(s)